peshkova - Fotolia

 Surveys can be tremendous tools for gathering customer data -- if done right.

 Some experts say that many companies have lost sight of the survey's purpose.
 They can be sent too often, are often too long and ask consumers to answer questions that businesses already know the answer to, resulting in survey fatigue.
-Other times, businesses survey customers but don't actually act on the feedback they receive, or they collect quantitative data without asking customers for feedback about why they gave that response.
+Other times, businesses survey customers but don't actually act on the feedback they receive, or they collect quantitative data without gathering feedback from customers about why they gave that response.

-In the next five years, surveys will be gone, said Musa Hanhan, Certified CX Professional and senior director of CX at a computer software company.
+In the next five years, surveys will be gone, said Musa Hanhan, Certified CX Professional and senior director of customer experience at a computer software company.
 Or, at least, surveys will be in a different form than what exists today.

 But, if businesses revisit the purpose of sending out surveys, they may be around for some time to come.

 "We just need to get better [at] deploying the surveys we're deploying," said Aimee Lucas, senior principal analyst at Qualtrics XM Institute.

 If surveys are designed well, businesses can get direct feedback from customers, said Nicole France, vice president and principal analyst at Constellation Research.